ProgrammingPerson/wikipedizer_9000/README.md

-# wikipedizer_9000
+# The Wikipedizer_9000!!!
-A fun little project that'll generate notes for the user given wikipedia article titles
+This is a fun little project that'll generate notes for the user given wikipedia article titles.
+Enjoy ;)